perry-mitchell/perrymitchell.net/src/posts/2015-02-03-communication-between-javascript-ios-using-uiwebview-base64/index.md

 layout: post
 title: Communication between JavaScript and iOS using UIWebView
-excerpt: I've been powering through a 14-month iOS project and am nearing the end - much to my relief - but j...
+excerpt: I've been powering through a 14-month iOS project and am nearing the end - much to my relief - but just like most projects, it's rife with feature-cre...
+slug: communication-between-javascript-ios-using-uiwebview-base64
+permalink: article/communication-between-javascript-ios-using-uiwebview-base64/index.html
 date: 2015-02-03
 updatedDate: 2015-02-03
 tags: